 - Make sure there is no red skin or sores on your child's arms where the cuffs are placed.

-- Your child's doctor or nurse will tell you when you can stop using the cuffs.
+- Your child's provider will tell you when you can stop using the cuffs.

-Ask your doctor or nurse when it is safe to go swimming.
+Ask your provider when it is safe to go swimming.
 Children may have tubes in their eardrums and need to keep water out of their ears.

 When to Call the Doctor